SM ‘Women at Work’ webinar arms entrepreneurs with tools to grow their business in the new normal

 “You have to take ownership of your life.
 Who do you want to be, where do you want to be, and what choices can you make to move forward?” said Gina Katigbak, a life coach and SM Supermall’s AVP for Leasing Strategy & Operations.
 She gave tips on how to own your power, find calm and create a roadmap for success.

-Gina Romero, co-founder of Connected Women, reminded entrepreneurs that the world’s biggest businesses had humble or challenging beginnings.
+Gina Romero, a co-founder of Connected Women, reminded entrepreneurs that the world’s biggest businesses had humble or challenging beginnings.
 She shared how to get the help you need—technology, partners, community—to overcome obstacles.

-Successful entrepreneurs like Jamm San Juan of Frankie and Friends General Store and Felicia Atienza of the Chinese International School talked about how to survive and even thrive in a changing landscape: pivot your marketing, build a strong financial foundation, understand your customer and more.
+Successful entrepreneurs like Jamm San Juan of Frankie and Friends General Store and Felicia Atienza of the Chinese International School talked about how to survive and even thrive in a changing landscape: pivot your marketing, build a strong financial foundation, understand your customer, and more.

 SM’s top executives also shared important retail industry trends.
 SM Supermalls vice president Gino Borromeo talked about new shopping behaviors and the rise of the “new essentials” or what people are willing to buy.
 The SM Store senior vice president Aldwin Co shared consumer categories that are growing, and how to sell to the new online shopper.
-He illustrated this approach by talking about what SM has done, like digital catalogues, Click and Collect, Call to Deliver, Shop SM and a lot more.
+He illustrated this approach by talking about what SM has done, like digital catalogues, Click and Collect, Call to Deliver, Shop SM, and a lot more.